nghovi/MyApplication/app/src/main/res/readme.txt

 -20.
 Fix search with author name
 21. test case: network error, first time user, search function
 22. if there isn't table task yet, then load and save all tasks, books
+23. test case: update search result after edit task from search result then back
+24. Book search function, let's do as task